Best Things to Do in Basel – 2 Days in Basel (Winter or Summer Itinerary)

 Okay, I think and hope, this post has given you a good overview of why to visit Basel, what to expect and what to do in Basel and you will have a wonderful Basel trip – regardless the time of your visit.

 Disclaimer: I was invited to discover Basel by Basel Tourism and My Switzerland.
 As one of the biggest Switzerland fans, I could not say no to visit one of my favorite countries ever and whether I pay for my trips or I do a press trips – you always read my own opinions which are not influenced at all.
+This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
+More about it here.

 If you are looking for more information, please feel free to check the website of Switzerland Tourism or email them: email@example.com if you have further questions.